TheColombianTeam/GPUScheduling/README.md

 i) Implment fault injector --> starting form CSV and imposed faulty SM, implement fault injector by modifing gpu_kernel and scheduler_sm as follows

 - read output tensor d
-- according to fault_SM id, read csv and determine CTAs that are executed by faulty SM
+- according to fault_SM id, read csv and determine CTAs that are executed to faulty SM
 - modify regions of output tensor:

     *if CTA  is executed by faulty_SM -> overwrite that block of golden output tensor d with initial value of accumulator c in that CTA

     *call scheduler_sm function passing as input the ablock bblock and cblock generating that "faultyCTA" and faulty tensor object.

 - fault propagation: read d tensor again and store it in a different numpy array and test it aginst faulty d tensor to store faulty entrances